 Things to do in Amsterdam with little or no money

 I remember my trip to Amsterdam as clear as the sky in the Caribbean on a sunny day.
 I have always wanted to visit.
-Its architecture, those beautiful Dutch houses, its windmills, dikes and the many canals made the place very appealing.
+Its architecture, those beautiful Dutch houses, windmills, dikes, and the many canals made the place very appealing.

-My interest in the Netherlands started, maybe subconsciously, when I was about eight or nine, there was this story that we read in school about the little Dutch boy who discovered a leak in the dike, plugged it with his finger and saved Holland.
+My interest in the Netherlands started, maybe subconsciously, when I was about eight or nine.
+We read in school about the little Dutch boy who discovered a leak in the dike, plugged it with his finger, and saved Holland.
 Sounds a bit funny now, but that ignited my interest in The Netherlands.

 There are many things you can do and see in Amsterdam with little or no money.
 Have a look at these.

 Of course you could save some cash if you book a flight and hotel package to Amsterdam, The Netherlands!